ReshiAdavan/Thoth/README.md

 ### Inspiration

 I just felt like it.
-It seems like the bottleneck of LLMs at the moment, so it would be good to research and develop one, understand up-to-date architectures, and produce better open source implementations in hopes to provide AI at NLP.
+It seems like the bottleneck of LLMs at the moment, so it would be good to research and develop one, understand up-to-date architectures, and produce better open source implementations in hopes to provide AI in NLP.

 ### How to Use